muhammedalibilgin/cv/README.md

 </span>

 <h2 style="background-color:black; color:white; display:inline-block "> SUMMARY</h2>
 <p>Junior Frontend Developer.
 I love JavaScript and i am interested in technologies created with this language.
-I've been improving myself on issues related to this for more than a year.
+I've been improving myself on issues related to this for almost 2 years.
 I am a fan of React and my admiration grows more and more every day.
-My goal is to specialize in React and I work for this with excitement every day. <p/>
+My goal is to specialize in React and I work for this with excitement every day.
+I'm also interested in everything a frontend developer needs to know.
+I worked with nodejs on the backend side a little bit and I made a MERN stack project with it and brought it live. <p/>

 <!-- <span style="color:red">some **This is Red Bold.** text</span>
 <br/>